 Student Aid Programs

 Cuyahoga Community College (Tri-C) awards grants and work-study employment in the Student Financial Aid & Scholarships Office.
 Students must complete a Free Application for Federal Student Aid (FAFSA) for consideration of all federal financial aid and scholarship programs available at Tri-C. For definitions of commonly used financial aid terms, please see our glossary.

 All forms of financial aid have certain criteria that must be met to receive and maintain eligibility.
-Because funding is limited, students must adhere to the priority filing deadlines, established by Tri-C, to ensure consideration for campus-based programs, such as the Federal Supplemental Opportunity Grant (FSEOG) and Federal Work-Study (FWS) funding.
+Because funding is limited, students must adhere to the priority filing deadlines, established by Tri-C, to ensure consideration for campus-based programs, such as the Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Work-Study (FWS) funding.
 Consideration for these funds is given to eligible students on a first-come, first-served basis.
 Tri-C also awards a limited amount of Ohio College Opportunity Grant (OCOG) for students who have an approved Ohio Education and Training Voucher.

 Federal Pell Grant